eighty20results/e20r-sequences/README.md

 * The conversion to the V3 metadata format disables the 'Send alerts' setting, so remember to re-enable it after you've re-enabled the plugin.
 (Won't fix)
 * Format for "Posts in sequence" metabox doesn't handle responsive screens well - Fix Pending

+For more, see the [Issues section](https://github.com/eighty20results/e20r-sequences/issues) for the plugin on Github.com.

 ###DEBUG
  To enable logging for this plugin, set WP_DEBUG to 'true' in wp-config.php A fair bit (understatement) of data which will get dumped into uploads/e20r-sequences/debug_log.txt